odnodn/todo-14/README.md

 ### Dark Mode

-In this project, we design and implement a dark mode.
-Dark mode is a trending alternative design along with the opposing light mode.
+We designed and implemented a dark mode which is a trending alternative design along with the opposing light mode.
 We did this to leverage the power of **CSS** and **Sass**.
 They help us easily develop the color schemes(themes).

 ![color-scheme](https://user-images.githubusercontent.com/19797697/88361089-dc2c8780-cdb2-11ea-848c-71199be978a8.png)

-> In this project we use CSS `var()` to modularize UI components and dynamically update the values at appropriate situation
+> CSS `var()` is used to modularize UI components and dynamically update the values at appropriate situation

 ### Animation